Ciocca09z/Amigo-Secreto/README.md

 # Amigo-Secreto
-Challenge Amigo Secreto da ONE
+## Challenge Amigo Secreto da ONE
+°Desafio do projeto ONE, de sorteio de nomes.
+Construído com javaScript.